Future

 Ignite Indigenous Traineeship Program

-The Western Sydney University Ignite Indigenous Traineeship Program is delivered by the Office of the Deputy Vice Chancellor Indigenous Leadership (ODVCIL) and provides a vocational pathway for Indigenous participants to gain paid experience in university operations as business administration trainees.
+The Western Sydney University Ignite Indigenous Traineeship Program is delivered by the Division of the Deputy-Vice Chancellor Indigenous Leadership and provides a vocational pathway for Indigenous participants to gain paid experience in university operations as business administration trainees.

-Participants are employed as professional staff members and will acquire a unique business skillset from a host School, Division or Institute within the university.
-The program offers a one-year fixed term of employment in combination with enrolment into a Certificate III in Business Administration traineeship.
+Participants are employed as professional staff members and will acquire a unique business skillset from a host Division or Faculty within the university.
+The program offers a one-year fixed term of employment in combination with enrolment into a Certificate III in Business.

 While employment following the traineeship is not guaranteed, trainees will be encouraged and supported to apply for ongoing or fixed term employment and/or further study opportunities.

-We welcome all interested Australian Indigenous people to apply for this valuable employment opportunity.
+We welcome all interested Australian Indigenous people to submit their Expression of Interest.

 Host Unit